NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant may i ask you a question?  among the riemannian methods, would you say that MDM and TS represent fundamentally different feature spaces?  im asking because im trying to decide if classifiers using either method are appropriate to compare in the same statistical significance test.

+5/5/2017 3:44 PM

+ **alexandre.barachant** :

+ >they both work on same input (covariance matrices), so it's fine as long as you estimated them with the same method